Kindly Myers Lives Up To Her ‘Professional Smokeshow’ Status In Revealing White Bikini

 “Wow this girl number one,” another commented, adding a number of flame emoji to the end of their post.

 This is not the first time in recent days that the model sported some skimpy swimwear.
-Previously, The Inquisitr shared that the bombshell sizzled in a fiery red swimsuit.
-She wore the outfit unzipped in the middle, showcasing plenty of cleavage for the camera.
-The outfit was also high-cut to expose her killer stems and like her most recent post, that one garnered ton of attention from her loyal fans.
+Last week, The Inquisitr shared that the bombshell sizzled in a fiery red swimsuit.
+She wore the outfit unzipped in the middle to showcase plenty of cleavage for the camera.
+The outfit was also high cut to expose her long, lean stems.
+Like her most recent post, that one garnered a ton of attention from her loyal fans.